zahra-abbasi-vault/Face-Mask-Detection/README.md

 # Hardware Requirements
 Running the code does not require any special hardware, it can run on any machine, even on tiny devices like Raspberry Pi.

+# About the project
+This was my final project for my bachelor's degree.
+I did all the work from gathering the data from different sources to writing the training script and training the model.

-For now I'm only publishing the final results. the training scripts and the dataset are going to be published soon.
+For now I'm only publishing the final results.
+The training scripts and the dataset are going to be published soon.

-\n
-\n
-### output of the model:
+# output of the model:
 ![output-res](images/output-res.PNG)

--Zahra